nih-cfde/use-case-library-build/library/USERSTORY-15.md

 ---
-input: Genetic PCs and KCs
+input: genetic PCs and KCs
-output: Additional sample filter
+output: an additional sample filter
-task: Decide on additional sample exclusions based on PCs and relatedness
+task: decide on additional sample exclusions based on PCs and relatedness
 tags:
 - KCs
 - genetic PCS